 I often see friends on Facebook boast about doing a 5km run.
-Fitness is surely the best habit, hats of to them.
-But it’s normally unlikely that 3 months later they’re sitll doing it, let alone 12 months, they’re still doing it.
+Fitness is surely the best habit, hats off to them.
+But many times unfortunately they’re not doing it 12 months later.

 But there are people who do carry on the habit, and that could be you when it comes to making the ’90 minute’ habit stick.